khakers/modmail-viewer/README.md

 ## Future Ideas

-* Stats dashboard
+* Stats dashboard (WIP, see feature/dashboard-2 branch)
-* Internationalization
+* Internationalization (Work is currently being done to support localization of text strings)
-  * If you want internationalization and are interested in providing translations, please contact me and/or open an issue/discussion on GitHub.
+  * If you want to help with internationalization and are interested in providing translations, please contact me and/or open an issue/discussion on GitHub.
 * Basic API
 * Snippet editor (will likely require a bot plugin)
 * Persistent Notes editor